Onigirisen/Onigirisen/README.md

 ## 📝 About Me

 I am a software engineer with a passion for problem-solving and delivering high-quality, scalable and maintainable solutions.
-I have expertise in technologies such as React, Redux, Javascript, Ruby, Ruby on Rails, Express.js, PostgreSQL, MongoDB, Node.js, Mongoose, HTML, CSS, AWS S3, Webpack, Git, Heroku, and Canvas.
+I have experience in technologies such as React, Redux, Javascript, Ruby, Ruby on Rails, Express.js, PostgreSQL, MongoDB, Node.js, Mongoose, HTML, CSS, AWS S3, Webpack, Git, Heroku, and Canvas.

 ---